lpuettmann/patent-automat/README.md

 To run:
 ---------------------------
+1. Run `find_patents.m`.
+This runs through patent grant texts and saves where new patents start.
+It also saves the patent's WKU number and the name rows that are deleted.
-1. Main analysis file is analyze_patent_text.m.
+2. Main analysis file is `analyze_patent_text.m`.
 This searches the patent text files for a specified keyword.
+3. In folder *make_figures*, run script to visualize findings.